Ankle Dislocation Management in the ED

 Dislocated ankles should not be expected to return to premorbid function.

-The amount of force and level of capsular disruption required to dislocate the inherently stable joint results in significant injury with lasting effects.
+The amount of force and the level of capsular disruption required to dislocate the inherently stable joint can lead to significant injury with lasting effects.
 To a limited extent, prompt intervention can reduce the risk of complications.

 History

-A detailed history regarding the mechanism of injury often helps predict the type of injuries to expect.
-Furthermore, an understanding of the injury mechanism aids treatment, since an opposite force is required in reduction of the joint.
-Because of the inherent stability of the ankle joint mortise and surrounding tendons and ligaments, dislocation is most usually caused by high-energy trauma that causes plantar flexion of the ankle combined with either inversion or eversion stress upon the foot.[1]
-Four types of dislocations are seen around the ankle joint: posterior, anterior, lateral, and superior:
+When a patient presents with ankle injury, a detailed history regarding the mechanism of injury often helps predict the types of injuries to be expected.
+Furthermore, an understanding of the injury mechanism aids treatment.
+Because of the inherent stability of the ankle joint mortise and surrounding tendons and ligaments, dislocation is usually caused by high-energy trauma that causes plantar flexion of the ankle combined with either inversion or eversion stress upon the foot.[2]
+Four types of dislocations are seen around the ankle joint: posterior, anterior, lateral, and superior.

 Posterior

-A posterior dislocation in the most common type of ankle dislocation.[8]
-The talus moves in a posterior direction in relation to the distal tibia as force drives the foot backward.[9]
+A posterior dislocation is the most common type of ankle dislocation.[14]
+The talus moves in a posterior direction in relation to the distal tibia as force drives the foot backward.[15]
 The wider anterior talus wedges back, resulting in forced widening of the joint.
-This must be accompanied by either a disruption if the tibiofibular syndesmosis or a fracture if the lateral malleolus, occurring most commonly when the ankle is plantar flexed.
+This must be accompanied by disruption if the tibiofibular syndesmosis is involved, or fracture if the lateral malleolus is affected, which occurs most commonly when the ankle is plantar flexed.

 Anterior